Eugene-Kwaka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change_group to change group owner to school for the hello file.

 100-change_owner_and_group changes the owner to a certain group.

+101-symbolic_link_permissions changes owner of hello to vincent and the group to staff.